 '''

-DECLARE

-utbsiz_in_MB NUMBER;

 BEGIN

 utbsiz_in_MB := DBMS_UNDO_ADV.RBU_MIGRATION;

 end;

 /

 '''

 This function runs a PL/SQL procedure that provides information on how to size your new undo tablespace based on the configuration and usage of the rollback segments in your system.
 The function returns the sizing information directly.